WebAssembly/spec/spectec/test-prose/TEST.md

   - the type use typeuse*[i] matches deftype_2.

 Heaptype_sub
-- the heap type heaptype'' matches the heap type heaptype''' if:
+- the heap type heaptype_1 matches the heap type heaptype_2 if:
   - Either:
-    - heaptype''' is heaptype''.
+    - heaptype_2 is heaptype_1.
   - Or:
     - the heap type heaptype' is valid.
-    - heaptype'' matches heaptype'.
+    - heaptype_1 matches heaptype'.
-    - heaptype' matches heaptype'''.
+    - heaptype' matches heaptype_2.
   - Or:
-    - heaptype'' is EQ.
+    - heaptype_1 is EQ.
-    - heaptype''' is ANY.
+    - heaptype_2 is ANY.
   - Or:
-    - heaptype'' is I31.
+    - heaptype_1 is I31.
-    - heaptype''' is EQ.
+    - heaptype_2 is EQ.
   - Or:
-    - heaptype'' is STRUCT.
+    - heaptype_1 is STRUCT.
-    - heaptype''' is EQ.
+    - heaptype_2 is EQ.
   - Or:
-    - heaptype'' is ARRAY.
+    - heaptype_1 is ARRAY.
-    - heaptype''' is EQ.
+    - heaptype_2 is EQ.
   - Or:
-    - heaptype'' is deftype.
+    - heaptype_1 is deftype.
-    - heaptype''' is STRUCT.
+    - heaptype_2 is STRUCT.
     - The :ref:`expansion <aux-expand-deftype>` of the defined type deftype is the composite type (STRUCT fieldtype*).
   - Or:
-    - heaptype'' is deftype.
+    - heaptype_1 is deftype.
-    - heaptype''' is ARRAY.
+    - heaptype_2 is ARRAY.
     - The :ref:`expansion <aux-expand-deftype>` of deftype is the composite type (ARRAY fieldtype).
   - Or:
-    - heaptype'' is deftype.
+    - heaptype_1 is deftype.
-    - heaptype''' is FUNC.
+    - heaptype_2 is FUNC.
     - The :ref:`expansion <aux-expand-deftype>` of deftype is the composite type (FUNC t_1* -> t_2*).
   - Or:
-    - heaptype'' is deftype_1.
+    - heaptype_1 is deftype_1.
-    - heaptype''' is deftype_2.
+    - heaptype_2 is deftype_2.
     - the defined type deftype_1 matches the defined type deftype_2.
   - Or:
-    - heaptype'' is (_IDX typeidx).
+    - heaptype_1 is (_IDX typeidx).
     - the type C.TYPES[typeidx] exists.
-    - C.TYPES[typeidx] matches heaptype'''.
+    - C.TYPES[typeidx] matches heaptype_2.
   - Or:
-    - heaptype''' is (_IDX typeidx).
+    - heaptype_2 is (_IDX typeidx).
     - C.TYPES[typeidx] exists.
-    - heaptype'' matches C.TYPES[typeidx].
+    - heaptype_1 matches C.TYPES[typeidx].
   - Or:
-    - heaptype'' is (REC i).
+    - heaptype_1 is (REC i).
-    - heaptype''' is typeuse*[j].
+    - heaptype_2 is typeuse*[j].
     - |typeuse*| is greater than j.
     - the recursive type C.RECS[i] exists.
     - C.RECS[i] is (SUB fin typeuse* ct).
   - Or:
-    - heaptype'' is NONE.
+    - heaptype_1 is NONE.
-    - heaptype''' matches the heap type ANY.
+    - heaptype_2 matches the heap type ANY.
   - Or:
-    - heaptype'' is NOFUNC.
+    - heaptype_1 is NOFUNC.
-    - heaptype''' matches the heap type FUNC.
+    - heaptype_2 matches the heap type FUNC.
   - Or:
-    - heaptype'' is NOEXN.
+    - heaptype_1 is NOEXN.
-    - heaptype''' matches the heap type EXN.
+    - heaptype_2 matches the heap type EXN.
   - Or:
-    - heaptype'' is NOEXTERN.
+    - heaptype_1 is NOEXTERN.
-    - heaptype''' matches the heap type EXTERN.
+    - heaptype_2 matches the heap type EXTERN.
   - Or:
-    - heaptype'' is BOT.
+    - heaptype_1 is BOT.

 Heaptype_sub/refl
 - the heap type heaptype matches only itself.